pelias/documentation/full_planet_considerations.md

 ### Elasticsearch cluster for importing

-The main requirement of Elasticsearch is that it has lots of disk.
+The main requirement of Elasticsearch is that it has enough disk for a full build.
 400GB across the cluster is a good minimum.
-Increased CPU power is useful to achieve a higher throughput for queries, but not as important as RAM.
+Increased CPU power is useful to achieve a higher throughput for queries: a full planet build with all importers running in parallel can easily utilize 16 cores ore more.

 ### Elasticsearch cluster for querying